In Japan, Detroit demands broad access but targets narrow niche

 With off-road Jeeps outselling mass-market Chrysler cars in Japan, U.S. makes have been stuck at a dismal 0.2 to 0.4 percent share for a decade, less than a quarter of their mid-1990s peak, when they still attempted to compete for the mass market.

-German rival Volkswagen AG, by contrast, has kept a steady presence in the mass market with a share of 1.2 percent.
-German brands also including Mercedes-Benz, BMW and Audi hold around a 4 percent share overall.
+German rival Volkswagen AG (VOWG_p.DE), by contrast, has kept a steady presence in the mass market with a share of 1.2 percent.
+German brands also including Mercedes-Benz (DAIGn.DE), BMW (BMWG.DE) and Audi hold around a 4 percent share overall.

 Japan's automakers dominate their home market with more than a 90 percent share, and have also captured more than a third of the U.S. market.
 American car makers say the playing field is tilted against them.